lee2sman/p4va_fall2024/pages/js-vs-lua.md

 title: Differences and "Gotchas" between Javascript and Lua
 ---

+# Differences and "Gotchas" between Javascript and Lua

 This post was prepared for students who are taking my p5.js (Javascript library) and Pico-8/Love2d (Lua) courses simultaneously.
 This isn't comprehensive but instead a quick cheat sheet to help avoid common misundertandings or pitfalls when learning these two languages.

 ## Global and local variables